thephez/original-evolution-whitepaper/README.md

 ## 8 DashPay Model
 DashPay is the JSON Schema Model that specifies the Object types and rules that implement
-the Dash Evolution features to end­users.
+the Dash Evolution features to end-users.
 DashPay is in effect a decentralized application
 running on top of Dash where end users and applications can interact trustlessly via state
-sequences within the rule­set defined in the Schema.
+sequences within the rule-set defined in the Schema.
 We can represent the Objects in the Schema Model at a high level using a UML
-Composition­style diagram:
+Composition-style diagram:

 DashPay Schema Model Composition
 Note: JSON and State Sequences for the Model are being prepared in a separate paper.